 1. Set Your Objectives

 It’s possible that you might have prior experience with building email lists.
-Perhaps, you have even promoted your apps via email marketing before.
+Perhaps, you have even promoted your apps via email marketing tools before.
 Though we’ve all applied some ineffective marketing tactics in the past, the experiences that you’ve attained will prove beneficial for your upcoming campaigns.

 Nonetheless, even if you might have the experience, it’s important to make some careful planning before launching your email campaign.
 Besides, the aim is to improve your marketing tactic instead of repeating previous mistakes.

 So, start by setting your objectives.
 This could be more engagements, higher ROI, or overall growth.
 Also, if you’ve already promoted your app through email campaigns before, try to find areas that could have been done differently.

 Once you’re done planning your targets, it’s time to devise a pre-launch tactic.
 For this step, start by outlining your campaign.
 This includes the tone, look, and cohesiveness.
 Also, you’ll want to pick an ESP (Email Service Provider) so you can build your subscriber list.